ZHUYFgit/CEPC-Jet-Origin-Identification/README.md

  - To plot the JOI matrix shown in [https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.132.221802](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.132.221802), you need to generate the samples of e+e- -> ZH (Z->vv,H->bb/cc/uu/dd/ss/gg) with the center of mass energy of 240 GeV.
 Since the Standard Model can generate H->ss/uu/dd, you need to import model HEL_UFO when generate samples with madgraph.

 ## Simulation
-#### Full Simulation**
+#### Full Simulation
  - If you can access the computing resource from Institute of High Energy Physics, Chinese Academy of Sciences, you can do full simulation with CEPC Software.
  - Welcome to join CEPC.
  - The directory [[full_simulation]](full_simulation) provides the code used to extract the features from the reconstructed files (with postfix slcio).

-#### Fast Simulation**
+#### Fast Simulation
  - Instead of full simulation, which need intensive computing resources, you can do fast simulation with Delphes.
  - Download a special version of Delphes from [https://github.com/oiunun/Delphes_CEPC](https://github.com/oiunun/Delphes_CEPC), unpack it and make.
+If you are operating in compuing
  - The Delphes card designed for 4th detector version of CEPC is delphes_card_CEPC_4th.tcl contained in directory [[fast_simulation]](fast_simulation).
  - The directory of [[fast_simulation]](fast_simulation) has the following files.
-   * subjob.sh reads the file run_delphes.sh and set the input file (hepmc or stdhep) path, output file path and card path.
+   * subjob.sh reads the file run_delphes.sh and set the input file (hepmc or stdhep) path, output file path, and card path.

-**Prepare traing/validation/testing samples**
- - If you choose full simulation, you can get the reconstructed fills including the information of jets and reconstructed particles.
-Then you can get the data features, such as the four momentum, impact parameters, particle PIDs of particle candidates within the jet, and stored these features into thr root file.
-The directory of full simulation has two files illustrating how to get these features.
- - If you choose fast simulation, the file makeNtuples.C contained in Fast_simulation directory illustrating how to get the data features used in Machine Learning (ML) model training.
+   * makeNtuples.C illustrats how to get the data features used in model training.

-**Install Miniconda3, weaver, and ParticleNet**
+## Install Miniconda3, weaver, and ParticleNet
- - Install Miniconda3, such as the following commands.
+ - Install Miniconda3 according to your OS, such as you can install it with the following commands.
 You need to change the path in env_conda.sh to your installed miniconda3 path.
  ```
 $ wget https://repo.anaconda.com/miniconda/Miniconda3-latest-lnux-x86_64.sh
 $ chmod +x Miniconda3-latest-Linux-x86_64.sh